Shared Credit Cards

 Joint credit card account vs. authorized user: What's the difference?

-Your credit score helps lenders assess how likely you are to repay a loan.
+Your credit helps lenders assess how likely you are to repay a loan.
 Lenders use credit scores and other information to evaluate risk.
-Applicants with higher credit scores may earn more favorable borrowing terms.
-Getting married doesn’t affect an individual's creditworthiness, since spouses maintain individual scores — and not one "married" score — throughout their lives.
+Applicants with better creditworthiness may earn more favorable borrowing terms.
+Getting married doesn’t affect an individual's creditworthiness since spouses maintain individual scores — and not one "married" score — throughout their lives.

-The strength of your individual credit scores can set the tone for what you're able to achieve financially.
-For example, if you're planning to buy a home with a joint mortgage, having better creditworthiness may help you secure a larger loan or qualify for a better interest rate.
+The strength of your credit can set the tone for what you can achieve financially.
+For example, if you plan to buy a home with a joint mortgage, having better creditworthiness may help you secure a larger loan or qualify for a better interest rate.

-Weigh the benefits of sharing a credit card
+Weigh the benefits of a joint credit card

-There are several good reasons to consider a joint credit card account if you and your partner are on the same page financially.
+There are reasons to consider a joint credit card account if you and your partner are on the same page financially.
 First, there's the transparency factor.
-If you have a joint budget in place, sharing a credit card can be a good way to hold one another accountable for what you're spending and plan to spend.
+If you share a budget, using a a joint credit card can be a good way to hold one another accountable for what you're spending and plan to spend.

 A joint credit card can also take some of the headaches out of budgeting and paying bills.
 You can simply charge shared expenses to the card each month rather than divvying them up.

-Sharing a credit card can be a good way for both spouses to build and maintain their credit.
+Using a joint credit card can also be a good way for both spouses to build and maintain their credit.

-The activity on a joint credit card account may be reported on both of your credit reports.
-If you're both using the card responsibly, that could help to improve your scores over time.
+The activity on a joint credit card account is reported on both of your credit reports.
+If you're both using the card responsibly, that could help to improve your credit over time.

-Watch out for the pitfalls of shared credit cards
+Watch out for the pitfalls of a joint credit card

-In some cases, your partner's credit score may actually keep you from getting approved for a joint credit card altogether.
+In some cases, your partner's creditworthiness may actually keep you from getting approved for a joint credit card altogether.
 If that happens, your partner may be better off applying for a secured credit card, which may help them rebuild credit.

-You can add your partner to one of your credit card accounts as an authorized user if their creditworthiness may be hindering you from getting a joint card.
-Just bear in mind that as the primary cardholder, you're responsible for all charges — not only the ones you make.
+You can add your partner to one of your existing credit card accounts as an authorized user if their creditworthiness may be hindering you from getting a joint card.
+Just bear in mind that as the primary cardholder, you – not the authorized user - are responsible for all charges, including the ones you don’t make.
+The card issuer may also report authorized users to the credit bureaus, so that the account activity is reflected on the authorized user’s credit report.

 The bottom line

-Whether opening a joint credit card makes sense ultimately comes down to how each of you approaches your finances, your individual creditworthiness and what you hope to accomplish with your money individually and as a couple.
+Whether opening a joint credit card account or adding your partner as an authorized user to your existing credit card account, what makes sense ultimately comes down to how each of you approaches your finances, your individual creditworthiness and what you hope to accomplish with your money individually and as a couple.

-If you think a joint credit card is the right move, take the time to review the annual percentage rates and fees carefully for any card you're considering.
+If you are considering a new credit card - whether it’s a joint credit card or a credit card that you intend to add your partner to as an authorized user on the account - take the time to review the annual percentage rates and fees carefully.
 If there's a rewards program, make sure it's a good match for both your spending styles.
 Finally, consider how you will both use the card and set some ground rules.
 The more thought you put into your final selection, the better your experience with sharing a credit card is likely to be.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.